Sign In / Sign Out

 A limited number of students each year may apply to pursue the echocardiography certificate through the Mayo Clinic.
 Once the certificate is successfully completed, students may transfer the credits to Arizona State University, and those credits may be applied toward completion of the Bachelor of Science in health sciences.

-Health Sciences (BS)
+Health Sciences (

 Health Solutions, College of